ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/07-Software Design.md

 # Software Design

 This activity diagram illustrates the software workflow for the motion sensor, weight sensor, distance sensor, and motor/LED control logic.
 The logic was decided upon during the initial formation of the idea, and simply elaborated upon for the formal software proposal.
-The two different logic branches reflect the two seperate subsystems that our design contains, allowing both to run simultaneously, without interrupting the other.
+The main loop, on the left side, represents the overall flow of the project, cycling the sensors and actuators.
+The details of each microcontroller (MCU) are elaborated on the right.
+The microcontroller subsystems appear in the order they are shown on the diagram, and are numbered in the order they appear on the block diagram.
+The software meets the product requirements by connecting all the team's microcontrollers together, and by enabling the proper sensing and actuating on each member's subsystem.

 ![Activity Diagram](https://github.com/ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/raw/main/docs/Untitled%20diagram-2025-12-09-042512.png)